TrueBlocks/trueblocks-core/src/apps/chifra/README.md

-   list          list all appearances of address(es) on the chain, also adds monitor(s) export        export details for each appearance (as transacitons, logs, traces, balances, etc.) slurp         export details by querying EtherScan (note: will not return as many appearances as --list) rm            remove previously monitored address(es).
+   list          list all appearances of address(es) on the chain, also adds monitor(s) export        export details for each appearance (as transacitons, logs, traces, balances, etc.) slurp         export details by querying EtherScan (note: will not return as many appearances as --list) rm            remove previously monitored address(es) SHARED DATA collections   list and/or share collections (groups of addresses) names         list and/or share named addresses
- SHARED DATA
-   collections   list and/or share collections (groups of addresses) names         list and/or share named addresses